alexyuly/chil/README.md

 - information
 - language

 The primary design principle of Chil is modular composition.
-Inheritance and polymorphism are shunned, because they tend to create "spaghetti code": Instead, small, simple units of code are combined together into large, complex trees of streaming data, where the flow of data is explicit.
+Inheritance and polymorphism are shunned, because they tend to create circuitous "spaghetti code".
+Instead, small, simple units of code are combined together into large, complex trees of streaming data, where the flow of data is explicit.

+Just *Chil*, ok?
+Software is going to be alright...

 ### Human-Application Interaction Cycle

-The Chil language is designed with a certain human-application interaction model in mind.
+The Chil language is designed with a certain model of human-application interaction in mind, and that model is cyclic.
 A Chil application is the aggregate root of high-level intents and results, expressed as single-directional streams of value objects.
-The intents are translated from *inputs* received from a hardware interface. *Intents* flow through the *application model*, which produces results.
-The *results* are translated into *outputs* and sent to a hardware interface.
-(A "hardware interface" can be as high-level as a web browser's Document Object Model, or as low-level as an audio/video buffer.)
+The intents are translated from *inputs* received via a software interface. *Intents* flow through the *application model*, which produces results.
+The *results* are translated into *outputs* and sent out via a software interface.
+(A "software interface" can be as high-level as the web browser Document Object Model, or as low-level as an audio/video buffer.)

 ![Human-Application Interaction Cycle](https://github.com/alexyuly/chil/blob/master/images/Human-Application%20Interaction%20Cycle.svg)

+Please refer to the work of Cycle.js for more, excellent analysis of human/computer ["dialogue abstraction"](https://cycle.js.org/dialogue.html).

 ## Definitions